ryos-io/blog/pages/mydoc/mydoc_dsl.md

 ### HttpSpec

-[HttpSpec](http://ryos.io/static/javadocs/io/ryos/rhino/sdk/dsl/specs/HttpSpec.html) describes how a Http request looks like.
+[HttpSpec](http://ryos.io/static/javadocs/io/ryos/rhino/sdk/dsl/specs/HttpSpec.html) describes how Http request looks like which will be run by runners.
 The spec begins with `http(< measurement point >)` and followed by chained builder methods.
 Measurement point is the identifier and used in reporting.
 It is the measurement name under which the measurement is recorded.

 ```java
 http("Files Request")